Flavor versus mass eigenstates in neutrino asymmetries: implications for cosmology: Cosmological constraints

 A large lepton number asymmetry in one or more neutrino species creates an extra radiation density in the universe relative to the standard contributions of photons and CP-symmetric active neutrinos, a form of so-called ``dark radiation''.
 Extra relativistic degrees of freedom in cosmology have attracted considerable recent attention as a way to resolve the apparent discrepancy in measurement of the Hubble parameter from CMB data and type-Ia supernovae \cite{Ade:2015xua,Riess:2016jrr,Bernal:2016gxb,DiValentino:2016hlg,Archidiacono:2016kkh,Tram:2016rcw,Aghanim:2016sns,Ko:2016uft,Zhao:2016ecj}.
 In this section, we investigate the possibility that a primordial lepton asymmetry may provide a dark radiation density which can reconcile CMB and SNIa values for the Hubble parameter.

 We consider two basic cases.
-The first is an eight-parameter $\Lambda$CDM+$\xi$ cosmology without contribution from primordial tensor fluctuations, with parameters \begin{itemize} \item{Baryon density $\Omega_{\rm b} h^2$.} \item{Dark matter density $\Omega_{\rm C} h^2$.} \item{Angular scale of acoustic horizon $\theta$.} \item{Reionization optical depth $\tau$.} \item{Hubble parameter $H_0$.} \item{Power spectrum normalization $A_s$.} \item{Scalar spectral index $n_{\rm S}$.} \item{Lepton asymmetry $\xi$.} \end{itemize} In the second case, motivated by models of early-universe inflation, we include the tensor/scalar ratio $r$ as a ninth parameter to the fit.
+The first is an eight-parameter $\Lambda$CDM+$\xi$ cosmology without contribution from primordial tensor fluctuations, with parameters \begin{itemize} \item{Baryon density $\Omega_{\rm b} h^2$.} \item{Dark matter density $\Omega_{\rm C} h^2$.} \item{Angular scale of acoustic horizon $\theta$.} \item{Reionization optical depth $\tau$.} \item{Helium fraction $Y_P$.} \item{Power spectrum normalization $A_s$.} \item{Scalar spectral index $n_{\rm S}$.} \item{Lepton asymmetry $\xi$.} \end{itemize} In the second case, motivated by models of early-universe inflation, we include the tensor/scalar ratio $r$ as a ninth parameter to the fit. $H_0$ is a derived parameter.
 We assume a normal mass hierarchy for neutrinos, with one massive neutrino with mass $m_\nu = 0.06\ {\rm eV}$.
-Since the BBN constraint on $L_e$ should be satisfied, we are not free to choose $|L_i| \gg |L_e|$ in an arbitrary way, but constrained to satisfy approximately \beq c_{12}^2 L_1 + s_{12}^2 L_2 + t_{13}^2 L_3 = 0, \eeq coming from $L_e=0$.
-As the simplest possibility, we may set $L_3=0$ leading to $L_1 = - t_{12}^2 L_2$.
-Then, for thermal distributions of two light mass eigenstates,
+Since the BBN constraint on $L_e$ should be satisfied, we are not free to choose $|L_i| \gg |L_e|$ in an arbitrary way, but constrained to satisfy approximately \beq c_{12}^2 L_1 + s_{12}^2 L_2 + t_{13}^2 L_3 = \frac{L_e}{c_{13}^2} \approx 0, \eeq from \eq{Le-from-Li}.
+As the simplest possibility, we may set $L_3=0$ leading to $L_1 \approx - t_{12}^2 L_2$.
+Then, for thermal distributions of two light mass eigenstates \footnote{Strictly speaking \eq{eq:CMBNeff} is only valid for massless neutrinos.
+With non-zero masses, the thermal distribution and energy density of neutrinos/antineutrinos are modified (see, for example, Ref. \cite{Lesgourgues:1999wu}).
+We have not taken into account such modifications in this work.
+However, as long as the masses of two light mass eigenstates are much smaller than their momentum around the epoch of CMB decoupling, \eq{eq:CMBNeff} is a good enough approximation.},